microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 ### Welcome!
 This reader is the first by-product of Microsoft's supported base [OpenAPI.NET](http://aka.ms/openapi) object model.
-This reader is designed to convert your native C# comments from your API code into a OpenAPI document (V2 or V3).
+This reader is designed to convert your native C# comments from your API code into a OpenAPI document object.
 All you need to do is follow a simple annotation schema for your API controller comments, and you automatically get all the benefits of the OpenAPI and its related Swagger tooling.

 ### Annotations (C# Comments)
 We've made an effort to develop an annotation model that maps very closely to the native .Net comment structure for the C# language.
 In general, the below image describes the general concept of how this utility parse your C# comments and generate your OpenAPI.NET document.